Jankatay/cipher/README.md

 # cipher
 Try out encoding and decoding with different algorithms.
-Designed to be as easily contributed as possible in C, rust, haskell, or python.
+Designed to be as easily contributed as possible using C, rust, haskell, or python.

 # usage
 The cipher